Havana on the Hudson: First wave

 In the second half of the 20th century, several hundred thousand Cubans of all social classes have emigrated to the United States.
 In the immediate aftermath of the Cuban Revolution, an initial exodus of over "golden exiles", so-called because they were affluent professionals and members of the Batista regime, left that country for fear of reprisals by the new government.
 By 1962, when air travel between the two nations was suspended, 200,000 of them had emigrated.
 Another 300,000 "Varaderos" emigrated when some flights resumed from Cuba's Varadero Beach between 1965 and 1973.
 The first stop for these people was Miami, Florida, one of the closest American cities to Cuba.
 Many of these Cubans left in the hope that they would soon return home upon the imminent overthrowing of Castro's regime, a day that never came.

 The convenience to New York, economic potential, family connections, the possibility of home ownership, and a chance to replant a tight-knit community may have been the initial attraction for emigres who were forced to flee.
 As they moved into the area, they were able to purchase homes and business from those inclined to leave for the suburbs.
 Hudson County was the preferred destination for many immigrants and soon became the main center for Cuban American culture.
 Union City had opportunities offered by the embroidery industry.
 According to author Lisandro Perez, Miami was not particularly attractive to Cubans prior to the 1960s.

-A short-lived team, the Jersey City Jerseys, composed of players from the Havana Sugar Kings, made Roosevelt Stadium in Jersey City their home.
+A short-lived team, the Jersey City Jerseys, composed of players from the Havana Sugar Kings, made Roosevelt Stadium in Union City their home.

 By 2006, Hudson County was the nucleus of the state's Cuban community, which numbered 100,000 people.

 Freedom Flights

-Following the Cuban Missile Crisis, then president John F. Kennedy imposed travel restrictions on February 8, 1963, and the Cuban Assets Control Regulations were issued on July 8, 1963, under the Trading with the Enemy Act in response to Cubans hosting Soviet nuclear weapons.
+Following the Cuban Missile Crisis, then-president John F. Kennedy imposed travel restrictions on February 8, 1963, and the Cuban Assets Control Regulations were issued on July 8, 1963, under the Trading with the Enemy Act in response to Cubans hosting Soviet nuclear weapons.
 Under these restrictions, Cuban assets in the United States were frozen and the existing restrictions were consolidated in an embargo, known as el bloqueo, Spanish for blockade.
 Those who wished to leave Cuba were considered refugees, and were offered alien resident status in a US sponsored resettlement program transported on what became known as Freedom Flights (1965–1974).
 As they were unable to take any assets or personal belongings this often was only possible for those with friends, family, or sponsors in the United States and the path to citizenship.
 (Children born in the USA automatically became US citizens).